Reformation Day

 Given Martin Luther’s propositions, the Catholic church would criticize and condemn him in 1521.
 This led to his excommunication and eventually his splitting away from the Catholic Church.
 Two sub-groups would be formed: Lutheranism and Protestantism.
 Reformation Day is observed annually on October 31st.

-Top Tweets for Reformation Day
+Top X Posts (formerly Tweets) for Reformation Day

 Updated